jamesl1001/RTL-Sass/README.md

 RTL-SASS
 ========
 v0.0.3
-James Lee

 http://jalproductions.co.uk/

+## What is it?

-Mixins and functions to automatically flip your CSS styles for RTL (right-to-left) pages.
+RTL-SASS provides mixins and functions to automatically flip your CSS styles for RTL (right-to-left) pages.

 Supports flipping the following properties:
 * float